CloudLabsAI-Azure/GitHub-Actions/Labfiles/module2.md

 # Lab 2: Action Integration

+## Overview

 Integrating Azure with GitHub Actions provides a seamless and efficient way to automate your workflows and deploy applications directly to Azure from your GitHub repository.
 GitHub Actions, a powerful automation tool, enables continuous integration and continuous deployment (CI/CD) pipelines, allowing you to build, test, and deploy your code with ease.

->**Note**: For the purpose of this demo, we are using the main branch directly.
+   > **Note**: For the purpose of this demo, we are using the main branch directly.
 However, it is important to follow best practices in a production environment by not committing changes directly to the main branch.

+## Lab Objectives

+- Task 1: Using GitHub Actions with Azure Container Registries with Secret Variables in Workflows
+- Task 2: Conditional Execution Using If Expressions

 ### Task 1: Using GitHub Actions with Azure Container Registries with Secret Variables in Workflows